Skip to main contentSkip to footer

 Early nutrition

-This is quickly followed by liquid nitrogen, with 120 kg/ha total N applied depending on soil type and site.
+This is followed by liquid nitrogen, with 120 kg/ha total N applied depending on soil type and site.
 This compares to about 150 kg/ha for a feed crop.

 Mr Anderson says matching timing to target market is critical: “The whole nitrogen balance must be applied to a malting crop by the three-leaf stage to avoid high grain N concentrations.